maliknaik16/webthing-php/README.md

 ```

 # Running the Example
-The following commands clones this repository and install all dependencies using the composer and run the `single-thing.php` example.
+The following list of commands clones this repository and installs all dependencies using the composer and runs the `single-thing.php` example.
 ```bash
 git clone https://github.com/maliknaik16/webthing-php.git
 cd webthing-php